Fed’s SCF 2022 Reveals Shocking Net Worth Disparities by Age: Here’s Why It Matters

 Q: How does inflation affect net worth?

-A: Inflation reduces the purchasing power of money, meaning that even if nominal net worth increases, the real value may decrease.
-This has been particularly detrimental for younger generations recently.
+A: Inflation reduces the purchasing power of money, meaning that even if nominal net worth increases, the real value of that wealth can decline.
+Young investors must account for inflation when planning their financial futures to avoid miscalculating their actual savings.

 Leave a Comment